marmelab/react-admin/docs/Caching.md

 ## Optimistic Rendering

-By default, react-admin stores all the responses from the dataProvider in the Redux store.
-This allows displaying the cached result first while fetching for the fresh data. **This behavior is automatic and requires no configuration**.
+By default, react-admin stores all the responses from the dataProvider in a local cache.
+This allows displaying the cached result first while fetching for the fresh data.
+This behavior is called **"stale-while-revalidate"**, it is enabled by default and requires no configuration.

-The Redux store is like a local replica of the API, organized by resource, and shared between all the data provider methods of a given resource.
-That means that if the `getList('posts')` response contains a record of id 123, a call to `getOne('posts', { id: 123 })` will use that record immediately.
+This accelerates the rendering of pages visited multiple times.
+For instance, if the user visits the detail page for a post twice, here is what react-admin does:

+1. Display the empty detail page
+2. Call `dataProvider.getOne('posts', { id: 123 })`, and store the result in local cache
+3. Re-render the detail page with the data from the dataProvider
+4. The user navigates away, then comes back to the post detail page
+5. Render the detail page immediately using the post from the local cache
+6. Call `dataProvider.getOne('posts', { id: 123 })`, and store the result in local cache
+7. If there is a difference with the previous post, re-render the detail with the data from the dataProvider

+In addition, as react-admin knows the *vocabulary* of your data provider, it can reuse data from one call to optimize another.
+This is called **"optimistic rendering"**, and it is also enabled by default.
+The optimistic rendering uses the semantics of the `dataProvider` verb.
+That means that requests for a list (`getList`) also populate the cache for individual records (`getOne`, `getMany`).
+That also means that write requests (`create`, `udpate`, `updateMany`, `delete`, `deleteMany`) invalidate the list cache - because after an update, for instance, the ordering of items can be changed.

-For instance, if the end-user displays a list of posts, then clicks on a post in the list to display the list details, here is what react-admin does:
+For instance, if the end user displays a list of posts, then clicks on a post in the list to display the list details, here is what react-admin does:

 1. Display the empty List
-2. Call `dataProvider.getList('posts')`, and store the result in the Redux store
+2. Call `dataProvider.getList('posts')`, and store the result in the local cache, both for the list and for each individual post
-3. Re-render the List with the data from the Redux store
+3. Re-render the List with the data from the dataProvider
-4. When the user clicks on a post, display immediately the post from the Redux store
+4. When the user clicks on a post, render the detail page immediately using the post from the local cache
-5. Call `dataProvider.getOne('posts', { id: 123 })`, and store the result in the Redux store
+5. Call `dataProvider.getOne('posts', { id: 123 })`, and store the result in local cache
-6. Re-render the detail with the data from the Redux store
+6. If there is a difference with the previous post, re-render the detail with the data from the dataProvider

-In step 4, react-admin displays the post *before* fetching it, because it's already in the Redux store from the previous `getList()` call.
-In most cases, the post from the `getOne()` response is the same as the one from the `getList()` response, so the re-render of step 6 is invisible to the end-user.
-If the post was modified on the server side between the `getList()` and the `getOne` calls, the end-user will briefly see the outdated version (at step 4), then the up to date version (at step 6).
+In step 4, react-admin displays the post *before* fetching it, because it's already in the cache from the previous `getList()` call.
+In most cases, the post from the `getOne()` response is the same as the one from the `getList()` response, so the re-render of step 6 doesn't occur.
+If the post was modified on the server side between the `getList()` and the `getOne` calls, the end-user will briefly see the outdated version (at step 4), then the up-to-date version (at step 6).

+A third optimization used by react-admin is to apply mutations locally before sending them to the dataProvider.
+This is called **"optimistic updates"**, and it is also enabled by default.

+For instance, if a user edits a post, then renders the list, here is what react-admin does:

+1. Display the post detail page
+2. Upon user submission, update the post that is in the local cache, then call `dataProvider.update('posts', { id: 123, title: 'New title' })`
+3. Re-render the list with the data from the store (without waiting for the dataProvider response).

+Optimistic updates allow users to avoid waiting for the server feedback for simple mutations.
+It works on updates and deletions.

-Optimistic rendering improves user experience by displaying stale data while getting fresh data from the API, but it does not reduce the ecological footprint of an app, as the web app still makes API requests on every page.
+These 3 techniques improve user experience by displaying stale data while getting fresh data from the API.
+But they do not reduce the ecological footprint of an app, as the web app still makes API requests on every page.

 **Tip**: This design choice explains why react-admin requires that all data provider methods return records of the same shape for a given resource.
 Otherwise, if the posts returned by `getList()` contain fewer fields than the posts returned by `getOne()`, in the previous scenario, the user will see an incomplete post at step 4.